sarEbrahimi/face-detection/README.md

-# face-recognition
+# Face Detection

+in #findface the picture will be check whether there is any face or not. if there was not face, app raise a exception

-in #face is as same as main, first read the dataset. then from #lbph use lbph function to calculate local binary pattern of dataset. after that we have #findface to see wether there is any face in the image that user enter or not. we determine that with flag. flag is boolean. again, with #lbph process local binary pattern of the entered image now we have both histogram of dataset and entered image. now we can make compare
+in terms of main, first read the dataset. then from #lbph use lbph function to calculate local binary pattern of dataset.

+in the end, with using of at&t face dataset, will be reurned the most resemblance picture of what you wanted.